cfpb/design-system/docs/pages/manual-accessibility-audit.md

 collection_name: pages
 layout: variation
 section: guidelines
-description: "Oh hai "
+description: This page contains web accessibility testing tools developed by the Design & Development team at the CFPB   to check for our desired conformance to federal regulations around accessibility.
+The tools will help you check both that we're meeting the law and that we’re providing an inclusive web experience for all our users.
 variation_groups:
   - variations:
       - variation_is_deprecated: false
         variation_name: ""
         variation_description: ""
     variation_group_name: CFPB manual accessibility audit
+    variation_group_description: >-
+      Download the CFPB manual accessibility web audit.
+This audit is built in Excel (97-2004) and is intended to be run on the MacBook and iPhone.

+      [DOWNLOAD LINK]

+      This audit includes coverage for automated testing, screen reader testing, mobile testing, keyboard testing, and additional tests covering forms and sensory-sensitivity.

-    variation_group_description: "The manual audit picks up issues that the automated audit will not.
-Prioritize using the manual audit for pages with interactive elements, new patterns or components, custom code, or pages that are not created with our CMS. "
+      The manual audit picks up issues that the automated audit will not.
+Prioritize using the manual audit for pages with interactive elements, new patterns or components, custom code, or pages that are not created with our CMS.
   - variation_group_name: Lighthouse automated audit
 use_cases: ""
 guidelines: >-